Designing Stillness: How Sauna Architecture Shapes the Mind

 Designing Stillness: AetherHaus Approach

-The Psychology of Restorative Design
+Psychology of Restorative Design

 Symmetry and Human Cognition